We use Cookies to make things better.

 Lobing

-Lobing occurs because the sound energy of the audible frequency range must be divided between two or more speaker drivers: a woofer for the bass, a mid-range driver and tweeter for the higher frequencies.
-The acoustic center of the drivers as a result are not on the same axis but has a distance between them that depends on their size.
+Lobing occurs because the sound energy of the audible frequency range must be divided between two or more speaker drivers able to precisely move a certain volume of air: a woofer for the bass, a mid-range driver and tweeter for the higher frequencies.
+The acoustic center of the drivers as a result are not on the same axis and have a minimal distance between them that depends on their size.

 To divide the audio signal between the drivers, an electronic circuit called a crossover is needed.
-Conventionally, such a crossover is passive resulting in pairs of drivers sharing a substantial overlap of frequencies.
+Conventionally, such a crossover is passive resulting in pairs of drivers sharing a substantial overlap of frequencies and is associated with non-linear phase challenges.

 Oversimplified, lobing can be expressed in terms of wavelength and the distance between the acoustic centres of two point sources leading to a vertical radiation pattern of lobes around the crossover frequency, as illustrated above.